When to Show a Suggestion? Integrating Human Feedback in AI-Assisted Programming: Problem Setting

-\textbf{Telemetry.} \coderec logs aspects of the interactions via {\em telemetry} which we leverage here, time is now discretized in terms of event positions to which we refer.
-Specifically, whenever a suggestion is shown, accepted, rejected, or browsed, we record a tuple to the telemetry database, $(t_i, A_i, P_i, S_i)$, where $t_i$ represents the within-session timestamp of the $i^\text{th}$ event ($t_0 = 0$), $A_i$ details the action taken (augmented to include `shown'), and $P_i$ and $S_i$ capture the prompt and suggestion, respectively.
-Figure~\ref{fig:telemetry} displays the telemetry of a coding session.
-The telemetry stored in a database $D=\{(t_i, A_i, P_i, S_i)\}_{i=1}^n$ for each programmer, and represents a discretized representation of the interaction and is the human feedback data we leverage.
+\textbf{Telemetry.} \coderec logs aspects of the interactions via telemetry, which we leverage in our study.
+We refer to event positions drawn from a discretization of times spanning a session.
+Specifically, whenever a suggestion is shown, accepted or rejected, we record a tuple to the telemetry database, $(t_i, A_i, P_i, S_i)$, where $t_i$ represents the within-session timestamp of the $i^\text{th}$ event ($t_0 = 0$), $A_i$ details the action taken (augmented to include `shown'), and $P_i$ and $S_i$ capture the prompt and suggestion, respectively.
+Figure~\ref{fig:telemetry} displays a portion of timeline built from telemetry data drawn from a coding session.
+Telemetry data from each programmer is stored in a database $D=\{(t_i, A_i, P_i, S_i)\}_{i=1}^n$ and represents a discretized representation of the interaction and provides the human feedback data we leverage.

-\textbf{Programmer State.} The telemetry often does not capture the programmer's activities and thinking between two consecutive time stamps $t_i$ and $t_{i+1}$, i.e. the space in between the arrows in Figure~\ref{fig:telemetry} which we refer to as the programmer's latent state.
-When faced with a suggestion, is the programmer looking and verifying it, or is the programmer engaged in other activities such as thinking about their code or looking at documentation?
-This is of critical importance, since from the point of view of the telemetry, two similar suggestions with similar prompts may have different programmer actions unbeknownst to us only because the programmer's latent state was different.
-In this work, we try to understand the impact of the programmer latent state denoted as $\phi_t$ and its effect on our ability to leverage the telemetry (human feedback data) to improve \coderec.